MMP223 - Property Law and Practice

 |Scheduled learning activities - online||

 Online independent and collaborative learning activities including 1 x 2 hour recorded class and 1 x 1 hour scheduled online seminar per week.

 This unit examines the property and real estate marketplace and operation of the stakeholders within.
 It discusses the concept of property and ownership in Australia, as well as the general law and Torrens land registration systems in the context of professional property and real estate agency practice.
 Reference is made to the making of and souces of law, ethics and industry standards Again with reference to professional practice, the unit further examines the legal nature of land, including possession and ownership.
 It considers improvements, interests in land, titles.
-Co-ownership and multi-owned property, fixtures and chattels, encumbrances, easements, restrictive covenants, rights, co-ownership, subdivision, joint tenancy, tenancy in common, licences and leases.
+Co-ownership and multi-owned property, fixtures and chattels, encumbrances, easements, restrictive covenants, Native Title, rights, subdivision, joint tenancy, tenancy in common, licences and leases.

 Unit Fee Information